SamTusick/Portfolio-Website/dev-notes.md

 ## Where to Continue

-- Create Academic Page(To show Research and other academic achievements)
+- Create Research and Highlight tabs for Academic Page